atcbosselut/comet-commonsense/README.md

   --do_lower_case       Set this flag if you are using an uncased model.
 ```

-To generate predictions for a dataset, run `python -m comet.predict` with the following arguments:
+To generate predictions for a dataset, run `python -m comet2.predict` with the following arguments:

 ```
 usage: predict.py [-h] --out_file OUT_FILE [--in_file IN_FILE]